 Record Review with Kevin Bryan

-Here are your latest record reviews, courtesy of Kevin Bryan.
+Here is the latest batch of record reviews, courtesy of Kevin Bryan.

 Brian Wilson and Friends (BMG Sound and Vision).
 This easy on the ear CD/DVD package focusses attention on the show which Brian Wilson played at The Venetian in Los Angeles in December 2014 to help to promote his new album, No Pier Pressure.
 The Beach Boys’ creative mainstay tends to cut a curiously detached figure on stage these days, but his vocal exploits are expertly underpinned here by a top notch backing band featuring old bandmate Al Jardine as listeners are taken on a tuneful jaunt down memory lane via a string of sunkissed pop classics led by Sloop John B, California Girls and his innovative 1966 chart-topper, Good Vibrations.

 The Charlie Daniels Band - The Epic Trilogy Vol.3 (Retroworld).
 The latest offering in Retroworld’s excellent series of Charlie Daniels retrospectives brings together three fine examples of this colourful character’s eclectic countryrock sound.
 The gifted multi-instrumentalist recorded Honey in the Rock, Saddle Tramp and Me And The Boys during the 13-year period between 1972 and 1985, touching on elements of blues, gospel and the once hugely fashionable Southern Rock genre as he served up memorable ditties such as Dixie On My Mind, Midnight Lady” and Wichita Jail.